 Liver disease has long extracted a heavy toll of illness and mortality across Asia with the region experiencing some of the highest global rates of liver cancer and chronic liver disease.
-In 2019 for example, estimates put the number of deaths from cirrhosis in southeast Asia alone at 442,000 - the highest in the world - and the WHO notes that 72.7% of global deaths due to HCC occur within the Asia Pacific region.
+In 2019 for example, estimates put the number of deaths from cirrhosis in southeast Asia alone at 442,000 - the highest in the world - and the WHO notes that 72.7% of global deaths due to HCC occur within the Asia Pacific region.2

 Much of this disease burden has traditionally been ascribed to relatively high rates of viral hepatitis - which is still not fully controlled across many regions of the continent.
 Though richer countries have introduced successful vaccination and testing programs, many of the poorer countries - often with populations living in densely urbanized cities with poor sanitation and healthcare, or in very remote areas - have failed to reach similar targets.
-Indeed, between 1990- 2019, Asia had the largest burden of acute viral hepatitis of the continents.
+Indeed, between 1990- 2019, Asia had the largest burden of acute viral hepatitis of the continents.3

 While struggling to control viral hepatitis at pace with the rest of the world, Asia still faces the globalized pattern of growing rates of obesity and an epidemic of T2D, particularly amongst the aging population.
-Further, research has indicated that Asians may be genetically predisposed to the negative effects of metabolic disorders on liver health.
-Studies predict that the prevalence of NAFLD cases across the Asia Pacific region will increase between 2019-2030 by 6% to 20%, and NASH cases will increase by 20% to 35%.
-Concurrently, cases of decompensated liver cirrhosis are expected to as much as double, and cases of hepatocellular carcinoma are also projected to rise by 65% to 85%.
+Further, research has indicated that Asians may be genetically predisposed to the negative effects of metabolic disorders on liver health.4 Studies predict that the prevalence of metabolic dysfunction-associated fatty liver disease (MAFLD) cases across the Asia Pacific region will increase between 2019-2030 by 6% to 20%, and NASH cases will increase by 20% to 35%.5 Concurrently, cases of decompensated liver cirrhosis are expected to as much as double, and cases of hepatocellular carcinoma are also projected to rise by 65% to 85%.
 Nonetheless, there have been some positive initiatives over the last few years.
-Asia was one of the first regions to put together a work group to establish guidelines on NAFLD and NASH in 2017, and in 2020 the Asian Pacific Association for the Study of the Liver released clinical practice guidelines for the diagnosis and management of metabolic-associated fatty liver disease.
+Asia was one of the first regions to put together a work group to establish guidelines on metabolic dysfunction-associated fatty liver disease (MAFLD, then known as NAFLD) in 2017, and in 2020 the Asian Pacific Association for the Study of the Liver released clinical practice guidelines for the diagnosis and management of metabolic-associated fatty liver disease.6 estimated deaths in 2019 from cirrhosis in Southeast Asia